wayblueorg/wayblue/README.md

 ### Rebasing

 To rebase an existing Silverblue/Kinoite/Sericea installation to the latest build:
+> [!IMPORTANT]

-*(Important note: the **only** supported tag is `latest`)*
+> The **only** supported tag is `latest`.

+> [!NOTE]
-*(Another important note: the two reboots described below are not optional.
+> The two reboots described below are not optional.
 During installation, the initial boot into wayblue will provision the required sddm user.
-This is a one time step, all subsequent boots will succeed.)*
+This is a one time step, all subsequent boots will succeed.

 - First rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```